dnanexus/dnanexus-example-applets/Tutorials/webapp/rstudio_server/Readme.md

 We use the image from the Rocker project and its default setup instructions.
 If you would like to tweak RStudio settings , please refer to https://hub.docker.com/r/rocker/rstudio/ .

 ##### 2. dxFUSE
 To mount the parent DNAnexus project as a local directory, we used dxFUSE ( https://github.com/dnanexus/dxfuse/ ).
-The project will appearattached as a directory at `` We will also Enter dxFUSE ( https://github.com/dnanexus/dxfuse/ ).
-This is our new open-source project, still in Beta mode.
-It allows us to mount one or more DNAnexus projects as local folders.
-We can use it for our scenario.
+The project files will appear in the home directory.

 <!-- /dx-header -->